MicrosoftDocs/dynamics365smb-docs/financials/finance-payment-tolerance-and-payment-discount-tolerance.md

 2. On the **Payments** FastTab, select the **Block Payment Tolerance** check box.

 > [!NOTE]
->  If the customer or vendor has open entries, you must remove payment tolerance from entries that are currently open.
+>  If the customer or vendor has open entries, you must first remove payment tolerance from entries that are currently open.

 ## Example 1 - Tolerance Calculations for a Single Document
 The following are some example scenarios showing the expected tolerance calculations and postings occurring in different situations.